sniderjustin/NYU-AI-Project-02/cvpr_clvision_challenge-master/README.md

 ## CORe50 Dataset

 For the dataset we use CORe50 that is [online here]( https://vlomonaco.github.io/core50/).
-The dataset is designed specifically designing and assessing Continual Learning strategies.
+The dataset is designed specifically designing and assessing Continual Learning strategies, .

 ...
 Dataset description and details here...